gitforwork2/gitforwork.github.io/_posts/2017-01-21-h4-ead-application.md

 H4 applicant also need to [apply for Social Security Number (SSN)](/posts/h4-ead-ssn-application-faq/) for getting back to work.
 SSN can be applied only after receiving the EAD card.
 And EAD approval notices cannot be used to apply SSN.

 ## H4 EAD faq

 #### Is there a minimum salary required for H4 EAD job?
 No. H4 EAD doesn't pronounce any minimum salary requirements.

 #### Can form I 765 be filed electronically?
-No electronic option available at this time
+No electronic option available at this time.

 #### Can I start working when my I 765 is pending?
-No, you will have to wait until you receive the EAD card
+No, you will have to wait until you receive the EAD card.

 #### Is a copy of ITIN required for the application?
 ITIN is not needed to apply for EAD.
-However, you would have to [apply for SSN](/posts/h4-ead-ssn-application-faq/) and rescind the ITIN
+However, you would have to [apply for SSN](/posts/h4-ead-ssn-application-faq/) and rescind the ITIN you may already have

 #### If I loose my job while in H4 EAD, do I loose status?
-There is no need to work while having a EAD caed.
-So, if you happen to loose a job, you don't loose any status.
+There is no need to work while holding a EAD card.
+So, if you happen to loose a job, you don't loose any visa status.
 Your status is determined by the H4 visa and not by the EAD.